VenusInterns/BlogTemplate/README.md

 # ASP.NET Core Blog template

-A blog template for the ASP.NET Core to develop an effortless web application.
+A blog template to empower Visual Studio users to create new web applications fast and effortlessly.

 Table of Contents:
 1. Branches